 The services offered are an exceptional combination of my educational backgrounds in social work and psychology; my skills set as a researcher and presenter; and life experiences as a woman of color with a physical disability.
 This amazing mixture of professional and personal knowledge affords me to possess a unique outlook of how systems work for and against marginalized individuals and communities.
 Calling for agencies, organizations, professionals, educators/professors, and advocates/activists to be conscious of their biases and prejudices, and the requirement of becoming culturally competent when engaging with multi-marginalized individuals and communities are priorities within my advocacy work.

-To book me as a consultant or to speak at your next event where your audience will leave with an intersectional, inclusive, and empowering knowledge about the disabled experience, please complete the Consultant, Speaker, & Presenter Request form: http://bit.ly/2nIVWYj
+To book me to speak at your next event where your audience will leave with an intersectional, inclusive, and empowering knowledge about the disabled experience, visit my profile at CCMNT Speakers.

 * * *